luis-valverde-ms/MixedRealityToolkit-Unity/Documentation/Input/InputSystem.md

 ## Pointers

-A pointer is basically a ray attached to a controller that gives *focus* to the game object it is pointing to.
+A pointer is basically something attached to a controller that gives *focus* to the game object it is pointing to.
 For a game object to be able to receive focus it must have a collider, so it can be hit by physics raycasts, and belong to one of the layers defined in the *Pointer Raycast Layer Masks* in the *Pointer Profile*.

 Pointers are instanced automatically at runtime when a new controller is detected.
 The pointers that are created for each controller type are defined in the *Pointer Options* in the *Pointer Profile*.
 You can have more than one pointer attached to a controller; for example, with the default pointer profile, WMR controllers get both a line and a parabolic pointer for normal selection and teleportation respectively.
 Pointers communicate with each other to decide which one is active.